Terracotta-OSS/terracotta-newrelic-plugin/README.md

 Prerequisites
 -------------

 1. A New Relic account.
-Signup for a free account at http://newrelic.com
+Signup for a free [New Relic Standard](http://newrelic.com/partners/standard) account at http://newrelic.com/terracotta
 2. A configured Java Developer Kit (JDK) - version 1.6 or better
 3. Maven 3.x
 4. Git